Robersonville, North Carolina

-Robersonville, incorporated in 1872, is a town located in Martin County, North Carolina, United States.
-The population was 1,326 at the 2020 census.
+Robersonville, incorporated in 1872, is a town in Martin County, North Carolina, United States.
+The population was 1,269 at the 2020 census.
 Robersonville is located in North Carolina's Inner Banks region.
-It is home to the East Carolina Motor Speedway.
+Once an affluent eastern North Carolina community, it is noted for its abundance of historic mansions and estates, due (large in part) to families obtaining wealth from the tobacco industry and later manufacturing.
+It is currently home to the East Carolina Motor Speedway.